camilabatres/Airport_Analysis/README.md

 ## Description of the Data Exploration Phase:

 We began our data exploration with researching online sources of all flights in the U.S. Initially, we started combing through Kaggle and found information but it was limited.
-To provide an accurate analysis on effecient DMV airports, we needed to find enough Avaiaton data for pre-covid, peak covid, post-covid years.
-To validate our future findings.
-We considered bringing in general unemployement data but ultimately decided against it.
+To provide an accurate analysis on our selected DMV airports, we needed to find enough Avaiaton data for pre-covid, peak covid, post-covid years.
+To validate our future findings, we considered bringing in general unemployement, Hotel/AirBnB, and pricing data.
+We ultimately decided against pulling inputs from said subjects due to not seeing a direct connection to the questions we want answered.
 The United States Department of Transportation website proved to be a dependable source for the 3 airports we are preforming our analysis on.
 The National Oceanic and Atomspheric Administration provided a weather summary that we wanted for our project as well.

 ![bts dexterproject](https://user-images.githubusercontent.com/99618784/179411577-4f4184a2-d491-4d2f-aca9-9f6726e91548.PNG)

 ## Description of the Analysis Phase: